SRI-CSL/trio-quicly/quicly_specification.md

 **Client → Server (Initial):**

 * Long Header, Version = `0x51554c59`.
-* Frames: CONFIG (optional), application STREAM data (optional), padding to reach the configured target.
+* Frames: CONFIG (possibly empty TLV list), application STREAM data (optional), padding to reach the configured target.

+The INITIAL packet from the client to the server contains at a minimum a CONFIG frame, which could be empty (Length = 0 or omitted).
+This is because the original QUIC specification requires a payload of at least 1 byte.

 **Server → Client (First Response):**